sjayanna/sjayanna.github.io/_posts/2016-05-22-curl-consume-rails-resource.md

 categories: rails
 ---

-[cURL](https://en.wikipedia.org/wiki/CURL) is a command line tool for doing all sorts of URL manipulations and transfers, but this particular document will focus on how to use it when doing HTTP requests for fun and profit.
-I'll assume that you know how to invoke 'curl --help' or 'curl --manual' to get basic information about it.
+[cURL](https://en.wikipedia.org/wiki/CURL) is a command line tool for doing all sorts of URL manipulations and transfers

-Curl is not written to do everything for you.
-It makes the requests, it gets the data, it sends data and it retrieves the information.
-You probably need to glue everything together using some kind of script language or repeated manual invokes.

-### The HTTP Protocol

 HTTP is the protocol used to fetch data from web servers.
 It is a very simple protocol that is built upon TCP/IP.
 The protocol also allows information to get sent to the server from the client using a few different methods, as will be shown here.